Video “strange attractors […1,000 years]” will be screened Part 1 STILLNESS IN MOVEMENT exhibition.

-On 2 Mar 2024 (2-4pm) we had a busy and succesful launch for the celebratory 111 NOT OUT exhibition with The London Group at Quay Arts, Sea Street, Newport, Isle of Wight, England, UK
+On 2 Mar 2024 (2-4pm) there was a busy and succesful launch for the celebratory 111 NOT OUT exhibition with The London Group at Quay Arts, Sea Street, Newport, Isle of Wight, England, UK

 The exhibition is free entry and continues until 27 Apr 2024